thegrumpys/odop/docs/Help/settingValues.md

 _[Constraints](terminology#constraints)_

-If possible, Search will maintain a value greater than the minimum.
+When a minimum constraint is enabled, if possible Search will maintain a value greater than the minimum.
 Otherwise, a compromise is achieved.

-If possible, Search will maintain a value less than the maximum.
+When a maximum constraint is enabled, if possible Search will maintain a value less than the maximum.
 Otherwise, a compromise is achieved.

+A constraint that is not enabled will have no influence on the result produced by Search.

 **Operations specific to Calculator View**

 Calculator View provides access to Fix / Free and constraints in a pop-up value input dialog box.
-Use right-click (long press on a touch screen) on the variable of interest to access this value input dialog box.
+Use right-click (long press on a touch screen) on the variable of interest to access the associated value input dialog box.
 With Calculator View, values with a darker, more bold font may be changed by the user.
 Values with a dim or less bold font are calculated results and cannot be directly changed.